enzuru/.emacs.d/README.md

 I provide an IDE and REPL for each major environment that I work in.

-One can debate about how many of the above languages Emacs is ideal for, but Emacs is certainly a best-in-class environment for Haskell, Elixir, Common Lisp, Scheme, and Clojure.
+One can debate about which languages Emacs is actually ideal for, but Emacs is certainly a best-in-class environment for Haskell, Elixir, Common Lisp, Scheme, and Clojure.

 #### First class